CEBS Compliance Audit

 You will be asked to substitute other eligible activities to reach the 30 credit threshold.

-- I completed the ISCEBS Continuing Education/Fellowship exam to attain CPE compliance.
+- I completed the ISCEBS Fellowship exam to attain CEBS Compliance.
 Do I need to submit documentation of this activity?

-No. Passing one or both tracks of the Continuing Educational Course is automatically reported to your CPE profile.
+No. Passing one or both tracks of the Fellowship Course is automatically reported to your profile.
 You will not be asked to submit supporting documentation of this activity.

 - I earned credits through a combination of automatically reported credits and self-reported credits.
 If I’m not required to document the Fellowship exam, a CEBS exam or IFEBP e-learning course, how should I reflect this when I submit my documentation?